nephio-project/porch/docs/tutorials/porch-development-environment/README.md

 # Create Repositories using your local Porch server

-Follow step 6 to connect Gitea to Porch in the [Starting with Porch](https://github.com/nephio-project/porch/tree/main/docs/tutorials/starting-with-porch#connect-the-gitea-repositories-to-porch) tutorial to create the Gitea and external repositories in Porch.
+To connect Gitea to Porch follow [step 6 in the Starting with Porch](https://github.com/nephio-project/porch/tree/main/docs/tutorials/starting-with-porch#connect-the-gitea-repositories-to-porch) tutorial to create the Gitea and external repositories in Porch.

 You will notice logging messages in VSCode when you run the command `kubectl apply -f porch-repositories.yaml` command.